erSubhashThapa/100daysofcode/r2-log.md

   ```
   ![open](log_imgs/open_5-22.gif)

-  You can also deal with data that a terminal command returns:
+  You can handle the data that a terminal command returns:

   ```javascript
   const cp = require("child_process");